recursioncat/All-My-WebApps/Alaap Website/readme.md

 <center><h1>Alaap Website</h1></center>

 [Link to Original Site](https://alaaptuitions.pythonanywhere.com/)
-<p class="font-family: Raleway; font-size: 16px;">Alaap Website is a website for a Education (Private Tutor Client, containing features such as readability across devices and a query feature where users can send queries to the owners mail.</p>
+<p class="font-family: Raleway; font-size: 16px;">Alaap Website is an educational platform designed for a private tutoring service.
+It offers features such as seamless readability across all devices and a query function that allows users to send questions directly to the owner's email.</p>